autopawn/dc2/README.md

 ![](imgs/dc2.png)

 The search advances using these methods on several iterations, as shown in the previous diagram, until no more solutions are present.
-Additionaly it uses Branch and Bound to further filter solutions.

 # Usage